I have taken flying and sailing lessons, so I understand which is easier to learn. Both flying and sailing are skills you need to obtain.

 Both sailing and flying will take some time commitment.
 But the time commitment to learn to sail will usually be less than flying.

 In the United States, you can fly solo after mastering 20 hours of training with an instructor.
-To get your private pilot license is at least 40 hours, or most people say a minimum of two months.
+Getting your private pilot license is at least 40 hours, or most say a minimum of two months.
 To fly, you must commit to at least two months of learning.

 You can take an intensive weekend course to get your light air rating or a two-week course to learn to sail.
 That, of course, is just the basics, and you will need to have experience and then continue to intermediate and advanced.

-But if you do not want to take a course, there is nothing that says you must have instruction to sail a pleasure boat.
-Many people sail who have never taken a single class or been inside a classroom.
+But if you do not want to take a course, nothing says you must have instruction to sail a pleasure boat.
+Many sail which has never taken a class or been inside a classroom.

 Skills Required To Learn Sailing Vs. Flying

 Once you are out on the water, the actual sailing process is not that difficult.
-The hardest part is turning the boat around, getting it out of the dock and back into the dock.
+The hardest part is turning the boat around and getting it out of the dock and back into the dock.
 All of those things take practice and skill.

 Safety Concerns for Sailing And Flying

-Even the very best of the pilot has gotten into issues while flying.
-Some of them have lost their lives in the process as they crashed.
+Even the very best pilots have gotten into issues while flying.
+Some of them lost their lives in the process as they crashed.
 The fact that it just takes one crash in a small plane to take your life away makes flying more of a safety concern than sailing.